 The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively.

-#fibswhich takes a number and returns that many members of the fibonacci sequence.
-Use iteration for this solution.
+#fibswhich takes a number and returns an array containing that many numbers from the fibonacci sequence.

 #fibs_recwhich solves the same problem recursively.
 This can be done in just 3 lines (or 1 if you’re crazy, but don’t consider either of these lengths a requirement… just get it done).